How Raw Foods Make You Different

 This characteristic is prevalent, but not universal.
 Obviously, it can only be observed in people over 40.
-And a person might still wear glasses for other reasons, such as myopia (near-sightedness).
 The mainstream opinion is that presbyopia (age-related inability to focus on nearby objects) happens to all and cannot be prevented.
 We all know people who have never worn glasses and had perfect eyesight, but after age 40, they can no longer read small print.
 For a good many raw foodists this condition never sets in or is significantly delayed.

 Overall, long-term raw foodists look different.
 People always want to take a second glance.
 So here you go—ten more reasons to go high raw!